This feature allows you to view your educational path, if you enrolled in previous years

 The student will be able to learn other computational models, both really new or variations of the ones seen during the course.
 She/he will be able to understand new NP-completeness proofs or more generally completeness proofs for any complexity class.

-Educational objectives The programme completes with an apprenticeship, to be carried out either within companies in the IT sector (typically on topics such as software design and development, data analysis, artificial intelligence, systems and networks) or at the university, investigating advanced research issues in applied computer science and artificial intelligence within the academic environment.
-In both cases, the internship lasts about three months and requires that the student be offered a problem in the real world, to be solved through the elaboration of a project developed with a professional approach.
+The training is completed with an internship, which can be carried out externally at companies in the IT sector—typically involving activities such as software analysis, design and development, data analysis, artificial intelligence, systems and networks—or internally, focusing on advanced topics.
+In both cases, the internship lasts approximately three months and requires the student to work on a real-world problem, to be solved through the development of a project carried out with a professional approach.